$(2/2/3)$-SAT problem and its applications in dominating set problems: Abstract

 \section{Abstract}

 { The satisfiability problem is known to be $\mathbf{NP}$-complete in general and for many restricted cases.
-One way to restrict instances of $k$-SAT is to limit the number of times a variable can occur.
-It was shown that for an instance of 4-SAT with the property that every literal appears in exactly 4 clauses (2 times negated and 2 times not negated), determining whether there is an assignment for literals, such that every clause contains exactly 2 true literals and 2 false literals is $\mathbf{NP}$-complete.
-In this work, we show that deciding the satisfiability of 3-SAT with the property that every literal appears in exactly 4 clauses (2 time negated and 2 times not negated), is $ \mathbf{NP} $-complete.
+One way to restrict instances of $k$-SAT is to limit the number of times a variable can be occurred.
+It was shown that for an instance of 4-SAT with the property that every variable appears in exactly 4 clauses (2 times negated and 2 times not negated), determining whether there is an assignment for variables such that every clause contains exactly two true variables and two false variables is $\mathbf{NP}$-complete.
+In this work, we show that deciding the satisfiability of 3-SAT with the property that every variable appears in exactly four clauses (two times negated and two times not negated), and each clause contains at least two distinct variables is $ \mathbf{NP} $-complete.
 We call this problem $(2/2/3)$-SAT.
-For a nonempty regular graph $G = (V,E)$, it was asked by \cite{dehhh} to determine whether for a given independent set $T $, there is an independent dominating set $D$ for $T$ such that $ T \cap D =\varnothing $?
-As an application of $(2/2/3)$-SAT problem, we show that for every $r\geq 3$, this problem is $ \mathbf{NP} $-complete.\\ It is well-known that the vertex set of every graph without isolated vertices can be partitioned into two dominating sets \cite{ID3}.
-Determining the computational complexity of deciding whether the vertices of a given connected cubic graph $G$ can be partitioned into independent dominating sets remains unsolved.
-We show that this problem is $ \mathbf{NP} $-complete, even if restricted to (i) connected graphs with only two numbers in their degree sets, (ii) cubic graphs.
-Finally, we study the relationship between 1-perfect codes and the incidence coloring of graphs and as another application of our complexity results, we prove that for a given cubic graph $G$ deciding whether $G$ is 4-incidence colorable is $ \mathbf{NP} $-complete. }
+For an $r$-regular graph $G = (V,E)$ with $r\geq 3$, it was asked in [Discrete Appl.
+Math., 160(15):2142--2146, 2012] to determine whether for a given independent set $T $ there is an independent dominating set $D$ that dominates $T$ such that $ T \cap D =\varnothing $?
+As an application of $(2/2/3)$-SAT problem we show that for every $r\geq 3$, this problem is $ \mathbf{NP} $-complete.
+Among other results, we study the relationship between 1-perfect codes and the incidence coloring of graphs and as another application of our complexity results, we prove that for a given cubic graph $G$ deciding whether $G$ is 4-incidence colorable is $ \mathbf{NP} $-complete. }